 What were our first impressions of the Jurys Inn Hinckley Island Hotel?

 From the outside Jurys Inn Hinckley Island doesn’t look like anything special but we were blown away as soon as walked through the main doors into reception.
+There is plenty of free parking and the location is fantastic.
 The hotel feels so much grander than I had given it credit for and the staff were so lovely throughout.

 All the rooms were located in corridors off a main communal area.
 You could see from here that the hotel was pretty big but it never felt too busy.
 This main area was so nice and bright, full of places to sit and as soon as walked into the space we had a real wow moment.
 It was so impressive.

 What was our family room like at the Jurys Inn Hinckley Island Hotel?

 Our room had two double beds, so many pillows and plenty of storage space.
 It also had tea and coffee making facilities but no bottled water – something I’ve got used to in other hotels.
 But, there were glasses in the bathroom and the room had everything we needed – plug sockets next to the beds, a hairdryer and enough space for the four of us to be comfortable. plus free wifi and room service too.

 The room also had a really big bathroom with a bath and a shower over it.
 There were complimentary toiletries, so many towels and the water pressure in the shower was good too.